Closing date: Wednesday 16th January 2019 - 1pm

 - We enjoy state of the art facilities in our new building, designed to engage and motivate learners.
 As an Academy committed to professional development, all new teaching staff will be expected to actively participate in CPD programmes.

 - Further details of job opportunities are listed above, with application packs, that can be downloaded above.
-Application forms, together with a covering letter, should be returned to Mrs A Williams Personnel Officer.
+Application forms, together with a covering letter, should be returned to Mrs F Lloyd Personnel and Payroll Officer.

 - As a Church of England Academy we have a prestigious partner in Liverpool Hope University, who also share the Governors' vision and ambition for the school.